ObjFW/ObjFW/README.md

     $ make
     $ make install

-  In case you checked out ObjFW from the Mercurial repository, you need to run the following command first:
+  In case you checked out ObjFW from the Git repository, you need to run the following command first:

     $ ./autogen.sh